haskell/cabal/Cabal/doc/developing-packages.rst

     library
         exposed-modules: Foo.Public
-        build-depends: foo-internal, base >= 4.3 && < 5
+        build-depends: base >= 4.3 && < 5, foo:internal

     test-suite test-foo
         type:       exitcode-stdio-1.0
         main-is:    test-foo.hs
-        -- NOTE: no constraints on 'foo-internal' as same-package --       dependencies implicitly refer to the same package instance
+        -- NOTE: no constraints on 'foo:internal' as same-package --       dependencies implicitly refer to the same package instance
-        build-depends: foo-internal, base
+        build-depends: foo:internal, base

 Internal libraries are also useful for packages that define multiple executables, but do not define a publically accessible library.
-Internal libraries are only visible internally in the package (so they can only be added to the :pkg-field:`build-depends` of same-package libraries, executables, test suites, etc.) Internal libraries locally shadow any packages which have the same name (so don't name an internal library with the same name as an external dependency.)
+Internal libraries are only visible internally in the package (so they can only be added to the :pkg-field:`build-depends` of same-package libraries, executables, test suites, etc.) If the package has a minimum Cabal version of 2.1 then interal library dependencies are specified as ``package-name:lib-name``.
+This what is shown above.
+If the minimum Cabal version is 2.0, then just the lib-name is given.
+That means with 2.0, internal libraries locally shadow any packages which have the same name (so don't name an internal library with the same name as an external dependency).

 Opening an interpreter session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^